 The strategy of blending policies is a bit beyond the scope of is article, sorry!!
 Protect your family by getting something very, very affordable.
 The blending strategy is cheaper than buying a large 30 year term policy.

 As your wealth increases and kids move on or the debt you had is paid off, you may not have the need for the extra life insurance any longer.
 That is where the blending strategy works well to save you money.
 Just depends on your specific situation.

 There are newer universal life insurance products that are more cost effective and provide permanent coverage at a considerably lower rates than Whole Life Insurance.
 Mentioned earlier, Guaranteed Universal Life is very affordable and useful in traditional cases and provides “term like” rates.
 It tends to be a go to product for estate preservation cases, charitable giving, pension maximization planning etc. now days.
 Like level term life insurance, these policies are harder to qualify for.

 If permanent coverage and/or cash value is important to you, let us know.
 That takes term life insurance off the table completely.
-Knowing your goals helps us zero in on the right products and company(s) for you.
+Knowing your goals helps zero in on the right products and company(s) for you.

 The takeaway here –